mesqfelsbs/Technical-Assessments/Mobile/README.md

   - Endpoint for statistics per country: https://covid-api.com/api/reports/total?iso={ISO_CODE}
     - E.g: https://covid-api.com/api/reports/total?iso=AUS
 - Users should be able to search for specific countries and see its statistics.
+- Please don't hesitate to utilise third-party libraries to accelerate your development process, but ensure that you can provide a valid rationale for their inclusion.

 ## UI/Design Requirements
 The design and layout of the app is up to you.
 We encourage you to showcase your creativity in creating a user-friendly and visually appealing UI.